Stories & News

 Huila Cluster

 This cluster project is made up of the semi-nomadic Angolan communities of Handa, Cilenge, and Northwest !Xung speakers.
-With a shared vision and team work, these oral translations started in 2017.
-They completed 59 stories and 12 songs across the three language groups in phase 1, and plans are now underway to start phase 2!
+They completed 59 stories and 12 songs across the three language groups in phase 1.
+Now, having completed their Render training, they are ready to start phase 2 as separate projects each based in their home communities.

 Kaaps